-- 22. A future school site is located on Sweeney Road and Berlin Station Road.
-Future development proposals and the transportation network should consider these future facilities in their planning. - 23.
-The Village of Cheshire represents an opportunity for economic growth, attracting visitors to the state park and becoming an identifiable center of the township. - 24.
+- 20. A future school site is located on Sweeney Road and Berlin Station Road.
+Future development proposals and the transportation network should consider these future facilities in their planning. - 21.
+The Village of Cheshire represents an opportunity for economic growth, attracting visitors to the state park and becoming an identifiable center of the township. - 22.
 There is some township parkland at the new fire station, and Alum Creek State Park provides passive open space and recreation.
-There is a need for active recreation such as baseball and soccer fields, as well as other recreational activities that should be determined by ongoing work of the township's parks committee. - 25.
+There is a need for active recreation such as baseball and soccer fields, as well as other recreational activities that should be determined by ongoing work of the township's parks committee. - 23.
 There is a desire to see more trails and bikeways both for recreational purposes and for alternative transportation.
-A specific goal is the placement of a path along Piatt and Cheshire Roads, although any improvements to existing roads and all new subdivisions should consider sidewalks and bike/pedestrian facilities.
+A specific goal is the placement of a path along Piatt and Cheshire Roads, although any improvements to existing roads and all new subdivisions should consider sidewalks and bike/ pedestrian facilities. - 24.
+In late 2020, the Berlin Business Park overlays were created, impacting just under 1,900 acres in the northern part of Berlin Township.
+The overlay will provide a variety of limited uses, depending on location, including light industrial, professional, office, commercial, and multi-family uses.
+Delaware County is moving forward with a sanitary sewer pump station near Lackey Old State and Del-Co is planning on constructing a water tower at the same location.

-Chapter 1 Introduction
+Chapter 1 Introduction Berlin Township